-Although the number of cases concerning patent validity and infringement that get to full trial in the UK, around 20 or so in most years, and constituting some 10 to 20 per cent of the actions that are commenced, is not in itself that large, the speed with which patent actions can be taken to trial to provide decisions as to both infringement and validity, and the well-reasoned nature of such judgments, means that the English courts play a significant role in most major patent disputes in Europe.
-This, coupled with the preparedness of the English courts to adjudicate on the validity of the UK designations of European patents even though these may be under opposition at the European Patent Office (EPO), the relative ease of establishing standing to seek declarations of non-infringement, and their flexibility in crafting remedies, means that English courts are often the first in Europe to provide a decision in such disputes.
+Although the number of cases concerning patent validity and infringement that get to full trial in the UK – around 20 or so in most years, and constituting some 10 to 20 per cent of the patent actions that are commenced – is not in itself that large, the speed with which patent actions can be taken to trial to provide decisions on both infringement and validity, and the well-reasoned nature of those judgments, means that the English courts play a significant role in most major patent disputes in Europe.
+Coupled with the preparedness of the English courts to adjudicate on the validity of the UK designations of European patents even though these may be under opposition at the European Patent Office (EPO), the relative ease of establishing standing to seek declarations of non-infringement and their flexibility in crafting remedies, this means that English courts are often the first in Europe to provide a decision in such disputes.

-There are two significant first-instance courts in the UK for patent matters – the Patents Court and the Intellectual Property Enterprise Court.
-Although certain courts in Scotland and Northern Ireland also have jurisdiction over UK patents, very few patent cases are brought in these jurisdictions.
+There are two significant first instance courts in the UK for patent matters: the Patents Court and the Intellectual Property Enterprise Court.
+Although certain courts in Scotland and Northern Ireland also have jurisdiction over UK patents, very few patent cases are brought in those jurisdictions.

 Types of patent

-UK national patents (prosecuted via the UK Intellectual Property Office (UK IPO)) and European patents that designate the UK (prosecuted via the EPO) both have effect in the UK.
-The same substantive law applies to each, and once granted, both are subject to the same patent litigation procedure, except that European patents are also subject to central revocation at the EPO instituted within nine months of grant.
+UK national patents (prosecuted via the UK Intellectual Property Office (the UK IPO)) and European patents that designate the UK (prosecuted via the EPO) both have effect in the UK.
+The same substantive law applies to both and, once granted, both are subject to the same patent litigation procedure, except European patents are also subject to central revocation at the EPO instituted within nine months of grant.
 The UK has no utility model or similar protection, but there is no need for any as the grant of UK national patents can be secured relatively quickly and, unlike some European national patents, provides the benefit of pre-grant examination.

 Procedure in patent enforcement and invalidity actions

-In infringement actions, it is usual to bifurcate the issues of liability and financial relief, so there is no evidence directed to financial relief in the initial liability phase of the proceedings.
+In infringement actions, it is common to bifurcate the issues of liability and financial relief, so there is no evidence directed to financial relief in the initial liability phase of the proceedings.

-Procedure in the Intellectual Property Enterprise Court3 differs from that in the Patents Court in that the statements of case should be more detailed and should set out the arguments of the parties.
-The default position, unless otherwise ordered at the CMC, is for no disclosure and for no oral testimony or cross-examination at trial, which should usually take no more than one day and at most no more than two.
+The procedure in the Intellectual Property Enterprise Court3 differs from that in the Patents Court in that the statements of case should be more detailed and should set out the arguments of the parties.
+The default position, unless otherwise ordered at the CMC, is for no disclosure and for no oral testimony or cross-examination at trial, which should usually take no more than one or, at most, two days.

-In each court, the winner will recover a large proportion of its legal and court costs, subject to reduction to take account of those issues on which it failed.
-In the Patents Court, this will have the effect of exposing the loser to paying the other side costs of the order of several hundred thousand pounds, and in heavy cases even more, in addition to having to meet its own costs.
-In the Intellectual Property Enterprise Court, costs recovery is capped at £50,000 for the liability phase and £25,000 for the damages phase, unless the behaviour of the losing party is such as to amount to an abuse of process.
+In each court, the winning party will recover a large proportion of its legal and court costs, subject to reduction to take account of the issues on which it failed.
+In the Patents Court, this will have the effect of exposing the loser to paying the other side costs in the order of several hundred thousand pounds, and in heavy cases considerably more, in addition to having to meet its own costs.
+In the Intellectual Property Enterprise Court, costs recovery is capped at £50,000 for the liability phase and £25,000 for the damages phase, unless the behaviour of the losing party is such that it amounts to an abuse of process.

 Regarding opposition at the EPO to a patent, the subject of English litigation is not usually regarded as providing a basis for staying English revocation proceedings as these can be brought to a conclusion much more quickly than an EPO opposition and its subsequent appeal, unless the EPO proceedings are already far advanced at the time.8

-A party that fails to pursue a matter that could have been raised at trial on the merits will, in general, not be able to pursue it subsequently.
-Thus, a patentee should apply to make any amendments to its patent before the trial on the merits, so that the court can hear such application at the same time and determine the allowability of the amendments and whether these suffice to meet the validity attack.
+A party that fails to pursue a matter that could have been raised at trial on the merits will, in general, not be able to pursue it subsequently; thus, a patentee should apply to make any amendments to its patent before the trial on the merits so that the court can hear such application at the same time and determine the permissibility of the amendments and whether these suffice to meet the validity attack.
 In general, the court will not allow such amendments to be made after trial, treating such an attempt as an abuse of process.9

 Certain types of threat of patent infringement proceedings expose those who so threaten liability in an action that can only be countered by a successful counterclaim for patent infringement.
-The old law as to what threats gave rise to such potential liability was recognised to be unsatisfactory, and new provisions that are more readily complied with entered into force on 1 October 2017.10
+The old law in respect of what threats gave rise to such potential liability was recognised to be unsatisfactory, and new provisions that are more readily complied with entered into force on 1 October 2017.10

 i) Notwithstanding that it is not within the literal [i.e. contextual] meaning of the relevant claim(s) of the patent, does the variant achieve substantially the same result in substantially the same way as the invention, i.e. the inventive concept revealed by the patent?